 Virtual Colonoscopy (Computed Tomographic [CT] Colonography)

 A large, paired-design study was conducted by the American College of Radiology Imaging Network group, with 2,531 average-risk people (prevalence of polyps or cancer greater than or equal to 10 mm, 4%; mean age about 58 years) screened with both CT colonography and optical colonoscopy (OC).
 The gold standard was the OC, including repeat OC exams for people with lesions found by computed tomographic colonography (CTC) but not by OC.
-Of 109 people with at least one adenoma or cancer greater than or equal to 10 mm, 98 (90%) were detected by CTC (referring everyone with a CTC lesion of 5 mm or greater).
-Specificity was 86% and PPV was 23%.
+Of 109 people with at least one adenoma or cancer ≥10 mm, 98 (90%) were detected by CTC (referring everyone with a CTC lesion of ≥5 mm).
+Specificity was 86%, and PPV was 23%.
 There are several concerns from this study, including the following:

 Another study reported similar sensitivity and specificity in persons with an increased risk of CRC.
 In this study, the sensitivity of OC could not be determined because it was done in an unblinded manner.
 This study suggests that virtual colonoscopy might be an acceptable screening or surveillance test for persons with a high risk of CRC, but this cross-sectional study does not address outcome or frequency of testing in high-risk persons.

 Extracolonic abnormalities are common in CTC.
 Fifteen percent of patients in an Australian series of 100 patients, referred for colonography because of symptoms or family history, were found to have extracolonic findings, and 11% of the patients needed further medical workups for renal, splenic, uterine, liver, and gallbladder abnormalities.
 In another study, 59% of 111 symptomatic patients referred for clinical colonoscopy in a Swedish hospital between June 1998 and September 1999 were found to have moderate or major extracolonic conditions on CTC.
-CTC was performed immediately prior to colonoscopy and these findings required further evaluation.
-It is unstated to what extent the follow-up of these incidental findings benefited patients.
+CTC was performed immediately before a colonoscopy and these findings required further evaluation.
+The extent to which follow-up of these incidental findings benefited patients is unknown.